libretro/fuse-libretro/README.md

 1. Copy the resulting `fuse_libretro.dll` or `fuse_libretro.so` into the `cores` folder of your libretro frontend
 1. Profit!

 > It's *not* necessary to copy files to the `system` folder of your libretro frontend anymore!
-All supporting files are baked into the core.
+All supporting files are baked into the core, except ROMs for the more exotic Spectrum clones (see Emulated Machines.)

 ## Versions